-- Check out Dana Carpender's blog "Hold the Toast".
-Dana has been leading the way for the low carb way of life for quite a while now.
-Her book How I Gave Up My Low-Fat Diet and Lost 40 Pounds is one my favorites on the low carb way of life.
+- Dana Carpendar's book How I Gave Up My Low-Fat Diet and Lost 40 Pounds is one my favorites on the low carb way of life.
 She has also authored several low carb cookbooks including 500 Low-Carb Recipes and the newer 300 15-Minute Low-Carb Recipes.

 - Anyone with diabetes should be reading Dr. Bernstein's website and his books Dr. Bernstein's Diabetes Solution: The Complete Guide to Achieving Normal Blood Sugars and The Diabetes Diet: Dr. Bernstein's Low-Carbohydrate Solution

 - Body by Science: A Research Based Program to Get the Results You Want in 12 Minutes a Week by Dr. Doug McGuff.
 This is my bible for high intensity weight training.
 He has also published The Body By Science Question and Answer Book which answers more specific questions.